What is a company cash flow problem?

 Below is an interesting video on how high growth and profitable companies can have cash flow issues

-How can we prevent and fix cash flow problems ?
+How can you prevent and solve cash flow problems ?

-- Raise prices.
 As harsh as this sounds, in business you must work to get a good price for your product/service otherwise what is the point!
 Generally, the higher the better (dependent on the type of product or service).
 You should take into consideration the effect a price rise would have on customers.
 What is your price elasticity?
 If a slight price increase would push customers away to competitors and lose their loyalty, is it really worth it?
-You can also negotiate better deals with suppliers to get a better price, which in turn improves gross profit margins and cash flow.